 You repurpose it, so it suits the way people use Instagram.

-With the example above, one way to optimise the blog article for Instagram is to create a short video that discusses its main points.
+With the example above, one way to optimize the blog article for Instagram is to create a short video that discusses its main points.

 You can create it with animations coupled with a voiceover.
 Or it could be of you, the business owner, discussing it to viewers.
 At the end of it, direct them to the original source of content with a strong call to action.